Pelargonium inquinans (L.) L'Hér.

 Flower colour varies from bright red, which is more common, to pale pink.
 Salmon and even white flowers occur.
 The upper two petals are slightly smaller and more upright than the lower three petals which are more evenly spaced.
 Flower heads are formed by clusters of 5-30 flowers.
 The seeds are oblong with an ovoid head with a corkscrew tail.
 Five seeds are produced per flower head.
 This species flowers through out the year.

-Pelargonium inquinans is very common and therefore has no conservation status.
+Pelargonium inquinans is very common and not declining, and therefore has a conservation status of Least Concern (LC).

 Distribution and habitat